vgrichina/vibe-server/stacks/core/001_setup_web_server.md

   - Fetch the tenant config from Redis using `GET` and parse with JSON.parse.
   - If tenant config isn't found in Redis, return 400 with `{"error": "Invalid tenant ID"}`.
   - Attach the parsed config to the request context (e.g., `c.set('tenantConfig', config)`).
+  - Apply only to routes that require :tenantId in the path.

 - **Token Management**:
   - Store token balances in Redis using key pattern: `apiKey:<apiKey>`.